-Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict - SWI swissinfo.ch

 Reconciliation in exile: how a Colombian in Switzerland is coming to terms with the conflict

 Reconciliation is an important part of peacebuilding, but the people living in exile are often forgotten about in the process.
 Most recently, Colombia has become the first country to listen to the voices of the exiled population.
-Jehisson Santacruz, who fled to Switzerland, is one of them.
+Mario Morales*, who fled to Switzerland, is one of them.

 Between 1958 and 2016, the government of Colombia, far-right paramilitary groups and far-left guerrilla groups such as FARC were at war with each other, and the conflict is not yet settled.
 In 2018, the Colombian government launched a truth commission to investigate and clarify human rights violations committed during the war.

-Jehisson Santacruz is one of the one million people who were displaced by the conflict.
-Back in Colombia, the artist campaigned for the indigenous people – which nearly cost him his life when a suspected right-wing paramilitary fired 32 shots at him from a motorbike.
-Miraculously, Santacruz was only slightly wounded, but after the attack he received serious threats against him and his family.
-Santacruz decided to flee from the city of Cali to Switzerland, where he arrived in 2019.
+Mario Morales* is one of the one million people who were displaced by the conflict.
+Back in Colombia, he campaigned for the indigenous people – which nearly cost him his life when a suspected right-wing paramilitary fired a dozen shots at him from a motorbike.
+Miraculously, Morales was only slightly wounded, but after the attack he received serious threats against him and his family.
+He decided to flee to Switzerland, where he arrived in 2019.

 The Colombian Truth Commission aims to pursue the clarification of the causes and patterns of the conflict, and why it lasted for so long.
 It makes recommendations on how government and civil society can prevent a similar civil-war-like situation and aims to provide the modern Colombian society with the truth of what really happened.